• Skip to primary navigation

 How long does chia pudding take to thicken and set?

-To easily separate the coconut cream and the coconut water in these cans, place the can it in the fridge for a couple hours (or days) before using.
+• To easily separate the cream and the water in the can of coconut milk, place the can in the fridge for a couple of hours (or days) before opening it.
 Then the cream will go to the top of the can and you can easily scoop the coconut cream off the top.

 Lemon zest on coconut cream on dairy free chia pudding in a jar with a wooden spoon.